Trinity In Twelve Weeks

 You can find out more about the financial assistance offered through the Senior Tutor's Office at the link below.

-Even if you aren't eligible for benefaction or bursary payments, please don't sit in the dark because you couldn't afford the electricity bill.
-If you are having any kind of financial trouble speak to your Tutor or to the Students' Union Welfare or Education Officers and they will do what they can to help you out.
+Even if you aren't eligible for benefaction or bursary payments,or you have missed this year's application deadline for the Student Assistance Fund, please don't sit in the dark because you couldn't afford the electricity bill.
+If you are experiencing any kind of financial trouble, speak to your Tutor or to the Students' Union Welfare or Education Officers and they will do what they can to help you out.

 TCDSU Loans